 Here are a few other microphone recording recommendations for online yoga teachers:

-- Shotgun Mic – You can use a Shotgun mic ($53.95) – For more direct and pointed at the source of the sound.
+- Shotgun Mic – You can use a Shotgun mic ($53.95) – For more direct recording, pointed at the source of the sound.
 This is great if you’re in one position and not moving around much.

 - Snowball Mic – You can use a Snowball Microphone ($49.95) for a wider area of focus, or even multiple people speaking (like a podcast).
 Also a good mic, if you plan on doing Voice Over layered over your footage and you can record later.